omedusyo/expression-evaluator/README.md

 # Expression Evaluator

-A simple web-based REPL for evaluating arithmetic expressions with variable support.
+A web-based REPL for evaluating arithmetic expressions with support for variables, functions, and closures.

 ## Features